ElJohnnie/console.log-finder/README.md

 ## Notes

-- The script skips the `node_modules` folder to avoid unnecessary processing.
+- The script skips the `node_modules` and build folders to avoid unnecessary processing.
-- It only scans files with `.js` and `.ts` extensions.

 ## License